OpenTechSchool/www.opentechschool.org/_includes/groups_list.md

 #### [Library](https://groups.google.com/a/opentechschool.org/forum/?fromgroups#!forum/library)

-The Library project is around compiling good, existing learning material, curate it and make it available online and offline.
+The Library project is around compiling good, existing learning materials, curate it and make it available online and offline.

 #### [New Education Network](https://groups.google.com/a/opentechschool.org/forum/?fromgroups#!forum/new.edu.network)